FabricMC/fabric-docs/develop/mixins/mixins-json.md

 - **`mixinextras`**: An object that defines different options specific to [MixinExtras](http://github.com/llamalad7/mixinextras/wiki), which is bundled alongside Mixin by Fabric Loader.
   - **`minVersion`**: A string corresponding to the minimum MixinExtras version required for this config's mixins.
 This is used to gate breaking changes and other features behind an explicit opt-in.
 It is most notably used to opt into [expression-based targeting](http://github.com/llamalad7/mixinextras/wiki/expressions).

+## Mixin Config Plugins {#config-plugins}

+Mixin allows configs to be paired with a "plugin" in the form of a class implementing the `IMixinConfigPlugin` interface.

+The plugin is registered with a config's **`plugin`** value, which takes the fully qualified name of the implementing plugin class as a string.

+For more information on `IMixinConfigPlugin`'s methods, and what values to return for your intentions, see [its source code](https://github.com/FabricMC/Mixin/blob/main/src/main/java/org/spongepowered/asm/mixin/extensibility/IMixinConfigPlugin.java) where you'll find its JavaDocs.